AziDesigns/IRLKTANE/README.md

 AziAssassin

 5. Credits
+Thanks to calingeorgeadrian && ema1ih for setting the ground work for me to learn and get the basics of how they wrote their version of a select few of these modules.
-Thanks to reddit u/advicevice for making me realize the potential this idea had.
+Thanks to reddit u/advicevice for making me realize the potential this idea had to become a phyical game.
-Keep Talking and Nobody Explodes - the game that inspired me.
+Last but not least: Keep Talking and Nobody Explodes - the game that inspired me in the first place.